PPM Express Help Center

 When the tasks are added the task statuses section will become available on the Project Dashboard in the Schedule section.

 If you click on the task number here, you will be redirected to the tasks page.
-Also, the tasks list on the project tasks page will be filtered according to the selected value (for example, if you click on the number of Late tasks, the tasks list will be filtered by late tasks).
+Also, the tasks list on the project tasks page will be filtered according to the selected value (for example, if you click on the number of Critical tasks, the tasks list will be filtered by late tasks).

 On the project tasks page, two views are available for the PPM Express Tasks section: table and timeline.